zama-ai/tfhe-rs/mockups/tfhe-hpu-mockup/Readme.md

 After the Mockup starts, it registers an IPC configuration channel in a file that could be read by the `ffi-sim` to establish a connection.
 Once done, the following steps occur:

 > NB: Used filename is set in the TOML configuration file in FFI section.
+Environment variables could be used in the filename.
 > ```toml
 > [fpga.ffi.Sim]
-> ipc_name="/tmp/hpu_mockup_ipc"
+> ipc_name="/tmp/${USER}/hpu_mockup_ipc"
 > ```

 1. Use configuration channel to exchange a set of IPC endpoints: one for registers access and one for memory management.
 Those channels implement a simple Cmd/Payload message and Request/Ack protocol.